solita/solita.github.com/_posts/2019-04-10-aws-dashboard-console-using-arduino.md

 >*The LCD library has an extra option to scroll overflowing content on the screen but I note that it was not suitable for this case.
 Scrolling every string on the screen would take just too much time.*

 ### Lambda backend script
 AWS status information is served by the simple Lambda script (Python).
-The Lambda provides a REST interface that includes all necessary information for the console.
+The Lambda provides a REST interface that includes all the necessary information for the console.
 The Lambda starts on request and does not contain persistence.
-The Lambda is publised though the AWS API Gateway and secured by an API KEY.
+The Lambda is published through the AWS API Gateway and secured by an API KEY.

 An example of the Lambda response: